Nurse practitioner: Israel

 As of November 2013, NPs were recognized legally in Israel.

 United States

 The most common path to becoming a nurse practitioner in the United States begins by earning a Bachelor of Science in Nursing (BSN) and passing the National Council Licensure Examination (NCLEX) to become an RN.
-One must then be accepted into and complete a Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP) (most of which require at least 1-2 years of RN experience) to gain additional medical training in their specialty area.
+One must then be accepted into and complete a Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP) to gain additional nursing training in their specialty area.
 Finally, one must pass a national NP board certification exam.